muratk5n/thirdwave/en/README.md

 By its foundation the check on power in US was achieved by having *seperate* branches balancing eachother, not requiring supermajority *within* each branch.
 Appeals to history, customs in this regard have no basis.
 SCOTUS works on simple majority.
-Congress passes laws same way.
+The House passes laws same way.
 President is the singular decision maker within his branch (not even a minority there).
 The founders could surely arrange some stuff to require supermajorities within each branch if they thought that was